-Casa Arkaana is an ecological retreat center in Chemuyil, 20 minutes from Tulum, that has been hosting plant medicine retreats since 2021.
+Casa Arkaana is an ecological retreat center in Chemuyil, 20 minutes from Tulum, that has hosted ayahuasca retreats and other plant medicine ceremonies since 2021.
 The land, the temple, and the entire container are designed to support this kind of deep work — held with reverence, care, and a long relationship with ceremonial tradition.

 What Is Ayahuasca?